 Let's break this down:

-2. This object has 2 essential elements: the type element, which specifies what type of chart we want to be rendered, and the data element, which contains a series of datasets and labels that will be used to render the chart.
+element, which contains a series of datasets and labels that will be used to render the chart. - The

-4. The borderWidth element sets the width for the border.
+element sets the width for the border. - The

 Here's what the code above will render: